-- Clearing the IDLEN bit

-- Clearing the GIE bit

-- Setting the DSEN bit (DSCONH<7>)

-- Executing one single-cycle NOP instruction

-- Executing the SLEEP instruction immediately after setting DSEN and the single NOP (no interrupts in between)
+- Setting the REGSLP (WDTCON<7>) bit (the default state on device Reset) - Clearing the IDLEN bit (the default state on device Reset) - Setting the DSEN bit (DSCONH<7>) - Executing the SLEEP instruction immediately after setting DSEN (no delay in between)

 In order to minimize the possibility of inadvertently entering Deep Sleep, the DSEN bit is cleared in hardware two instruction cycles after having been set.
 Therefore, in order to enter Deep Sleep, the SLEEP instruction must be executed in the immediate instruction cycle after setting DSEN.
-If DSEN is not set when SLEEP is executed, the device will enter conventional Sleep mode instead.
+If DSEN is not set when Sleep is executed, the device will enter conventional Sleep mode instead.